ionic-team/ionic-site/docs/v2/api/components/menu/Menu/index.md

 to get ahold of menu references.
 If no <code>id</code> is given then the menu automatically receives an <code>id</code> created from the side it is on, such as
 <code>leftMenu</code> or <code>rightMenu</code>.
 When using more than one menu it is always
 recommended to give each menu a unique <code>id</code>.
-Additionally menuToggle and menuClose directives should be given menu id values of their respective menu.</p>
+Additionally menu-toggle and menu-close directives should be given menu id values of their respective menu.</p>
 <p>Menu supports two display styles: overlay, and reveal.
 Overlay
 is the traditional Android drawer style, and Reveal is the traditional iOS